Environment Setup

 Note

-.
+The only REQUIRED fields are LLM_PROVIDER_URL and LLM_PROVIDER_API_KEY.
 You don't need to supply a Discord API key if you're not going to deploy your agent to Discord.
 The same applies to all platforms.
 You can always use the CLI mode to start interacting with your agent.

 LLM Provider Credentials

 oracle framework supports various LLM providers, such as OpenRouter, RedPill, and OpenAI.
-To use an LLM provider, you need to get the necessary credentials and add them to your .env
+To use an LLM provider, you need to get the necessary credentials and add them to your .env file.

 OpenRouter (Recommended)